Connemara County Galway, Ireland Travel Guide

 Connemara's dramatic landscapes and changing light provide endless photographic opportunities.

-Connemara hosts various events throughout the year, celebrating its culture, food, and heritage.
+Connemara hosts various annual events, celebrating its culture, food, and heritage.